 As founding partner, Layne has established the Golden Rule as the “prime directive” of RLK’s practice.
 Our goal is to treat all persons — including clients, trustees, beneficiaries, opposing parties, and opposing counsel — as we would want to be treated if we were in their situation, even if that is not reciprocated.
 As a corollary to that, Layne seeks to accomplish a client’s goals in the least costly manner.
 When appropriate, Layne encourages settlements, mediation, and other nonjudicial techniques to avoid costly litigation, even when RLK would make more money by litigating.

-Layne has six children and 22 grandchildren (with two more expected in 2019).
+Layne has six children and 24 grandchildren.
 He and his wife of 43 years, Sharon, are seen from time to time at Disneyland, with and without grandchildren.
 Layne’s non-work interests include serving on the Board of Trustees for the Nevada State College Foundation, tinkering with computers and other technology, doing family history research, and church service.